Radio aids – optimising listening opportunities - view as single page

 This column also looks at the listening environment for children and young people (CYP) and how radio aid systems can be used to support CYP in such environments that might otherwise be detrimental to their listening and to their learning.

-Personal radio aids have the potential to greatly enhance deaf children’s listening experiences by making speech more audible in situations where distance, background noise and reverberation make listening difficult.
+They have the potential to greatly enhance deaf CYP’s listening experiences by making speech more audible in situations where distance, background noise and reverberation make listening difficult.
 The radio aid works by making the sound/speech the CYP needs to hear, such as the teacher’s voice, clearer in relation to unwanted background noise and helps to overcome the problems of hearing speech at a distance.

-A radio aid system consists of a transmitter, worn by a speaker, eg the teacher, and a receiver/s, worn by the CYP.
+An ALD might consist of a transmitter, worn by a speaker (e.g. teacher, peer or parent) and a receiver/s, worn by the CYP.

-- Ear-level receivers, headphones or personal soundfield for CYP who don’t use a hearing aid.
+● Headphones or a personal soundfield for CYP who don’t use a hearing aid.

-The NDCS have produced a comprehensive booklet designed for parents on radio aids.
-How radio aids can help: a guide for families.
+The NDCS have produced a comprehensive webpage designed for parents on assistive technology including radio aids.

-Modern hearing aids and cochlear implants allow most wearers to hear quiet speech when the listening situation is quiet and with a known speaker.
-However, in reality, the world is a noisy place and a great deal of communication takes place in less than ideal listening situations.
+Modern hearing aids, bone conduction hearing devices and cochlear implants allow most wearers to hear quiet speech when the listening situation is quiet, the speaker is in close proximity and with a known speaker.
+However, in reality, the world is a noisy place, and a great deal of communication takes place in less-than-ideal listening situations.
 There will be times when a CYP may struggle to hear.

-Radio aids help to overcome the problem of distance by bringing the speaker’s voice right into the listener’s ear.
-Receivers on hearing aids and speech processors work best at a distance of around 1 metre but children are not often at this critical distance from the speaker.
+These devices help to overcome the problem of distance by bringing the speaker’s voice right into the listener’s ear.
+Microphones on hearing aids and speech processors work best at a distance of around 1-3 metres but CYP are not often at this critical distance from the speaker.
 Sound energy decreases the further away from the source one goes.
 The doubling of the distance will result in a decrease in 6dB.
 This is known as the Inverse Square Law.

 Criteria

-Any deaf CYP should be considered a candidate for a Radio Aid.
+Any deaf CYP should be considered a candidate for an assistive listening device.

 The Quality Standards for the use of personal radio aids